onderjan/machine-check-book/src/preface.md

  - [Development repository at GitHub](https://github.com/onderjan/machine-check)

 [^1]: In other words, if the wrong verification result is returned, this is always considered a bug in **machine-check**.
 If you encounter a bug, [please report it](https://github.com/onderjan/machine-check/issues).

+Just like **machine-check**, this book is available under the Apache 2.0 or MIT licence.
+Its original sources [are available at GitHub](https://github.com/onderjan/machine-check-book).